alexandrezlima/documentations/docs/orbitcamera.md

 Open the `BP_OrbitCamera`.
 In the variables panel, mark `bUseTouch` as `True`.
 This ensures that the touch input will be used in the trace channels events.

 #### 3. Using touch
 With these two settings, you will be able to use touch on supported devices such as mobiles.
-Using a two-finger pinch motion, you can zoom in and out.
-With two taps on the screen, you can focus on an object or a point.
-You can rotate either by swiping a finger on the screen or using the right analog stick.
-Finally, you can move the camera (pan) using the left analog stick.
+Using a two-finger **pinch** motion, you can zoom in and out.
+With **two taps** on the screen, you can focus on an object or a point.
+You can rotate either by **swiping** a finger on the screen or using the **right analog stick**.
+Finally, you can move the camera (pan) using the **left analog stick**.

 ### Screenshots and album
 You can take screenshots using the `P` key or the `Screenshot` button at the bottom center of the screen.
 You can check all the photos taken in the album by pressing `G` or the `Album` buttom at the bottom center of the screen.